 There is a phrase I repeat when life gets hard and the path seems impossible.
-Be still my anxious mind God will fight for you.
-During this 40-Day Fast we are learning how to “be still” and know that He is God.
+Be still my anxious mind, God will fight for you.
+During this 40-day fast, we are learning how to be still and know that He is God.
 The goal is to refocus our mind, heart, and soul on the Lord by giving God the first and best of our time.
-Today we will look at the first instance the phrase “be still” is mentioned in scripture.
+Today we will look at the first instance the phrase be still is mentioned in Scripture.

-Why God Will Fight For You
+Do You Believe God Will Fight For You?

 The Israelites have just been released from slavery in Egypt.
-While they are camped at the Red Sea the Egyptian army attacks.
+While they are camped at the Red Sea, the Egyptian army attacks.
 The Israelites see what seems like an impossible situation.

 On one side they see a charging army, on the other side an immovable sea.
 These are real things to fear.
 Anxiety is a natural human result of such an impossible situation.